What Is TREPS In Mutual Funds?

 Definition of TREPS:

 TREPS stands for Tri-Party Repo Trading System.
 It is a trading mechanism mutual fund investors use to buy and sell securities securely and profitably.
-To gain a deeper understanding of the broader context of mutual funds, consider exploring Mutual Funds in India.

 In TREPS, the buyer and seller enter into an agreement where the seller sells securities to the buyer for a short period, and both parties agree to reverse the transaction later.